dgryski/go-perfbook/performance.md

 readers in.

 If you're sharding the locks, be careful of shared cache-lines.
-You'll need to pad to avoid cache-line ownership bouncing between processors.
+You'll need to pad to avoid cache-line bouncing between processors.

 var stripe [8]struct{ sync.Mutex; _ [7]uint64 } // mutex is 64-bits; padding fills the rest of the cacheline